robfletcher/strikt/site/src/jbake/content/user-guide/mapping.md

 ## Re-usable mappings

-If you find yourself frequently using `map` for the same properties or methods, you should consider defining extension property or method to make things even easier.
+If you find yourself frequently using `map` for the same properties or methods, consider defining extension property or method to make things even easier.

 For example: